Moving Companies in Korea that Speak English

 Moving Companies vs. Relocation Agencies

-The definitions constantly conflated.
+The definitions are constantly conflated.
 There are real estate agents calling themselves “relocation agencies” and there are logistic companies who move your stuff but call themselves “relocation agencies” as well.
 There are also plenty of “relocation agencies” who don’t move your stuff themselves, but instead outsource the moving to someone else and provide other services like immigration visa and house-hunting assistance.

 Suffice it to say, you’re going to want to understand what services they offer directly and what services they outsource to others before you make the choice.
 Once you choose, you’re pretty well stuck.